cerebral/cerebral/packages/docs/content/concepts/02_signals.en.md

 ]
 ```

 You can return an object from whatever action you want, it being async or not.
-But **getData** might return either a result or an error.
-How would we handle the error?
-This is where we introduce paths, which is part of function-tree.

 ### Paths
 The **getData** action above caught an error and we would like to diverge the execution of the signal down a different path than if it succeeds.
 Let us change the code a bit: